7 Keys to Effective Communication at Work, with Examples

 Attentive listening

-Attentive listening or active listening is essential for effective two-way communication.
-You need to balance the task of contemplating what to say next with fully absorbing what the other person is saying (or writing).
+Attentive listening or active listening enables effective two-way communication.
+Balance the task of contemplating what to say next with absorbing what the other person is saying (or writing).

-If you can’t follow what someone else is telling you, and you’re just focused on your ideas and thoughts, conversations can quickly degrade due to misunderstandings.
-Being a good listener lessens the potential for conflict and miscommunication.
+If you can’t follow what someone else is telling you, and you’re just focused on your ideas and thoughts, conversations quickly degrade due to misunderstandings.
+Being a good listener lessens conflict and miscommunication.

 Active listening ensures you understand what is being conveyed and are communicating that back to the speaker or writer.
 In a conversation, let the the speaker know you get what they’re saying by, for example, nodding your head or repeating their statement in alternative words.